 - Candy, carbonated drinks, foods high in saturated fat, or foods that have sugar as the first ingredient cannot be used as a fundraiser or as a reward during the school day.

-- Parents may send snack and lunches from home without restrictions, but the food must be in a non-commercial container, and drinks must be wrapped in foil.
+- Parents may send snacks and lunches from home without restrictions, but the food must be in a non-commercial container, and drinks wrapped in foil.
 Students cannot share food brought from home with other students because of the numerous food allergies.

 - Students cannot bring food items to school to sell to other students.